EspressoAdvice.comUpdated April 2026

 The ultra-budget pick: Bemece Digital Coffee Scale - £20

 The Bemece Digital Coffee Scale proves you don't need to spend serious money to get serious functionality.
-At under £20, this scale offers everything most home baristas need: 0.1g precision, built-in timer, and surprisingly good build quality.
+At under £20, this scale has everything most home baristas need: 0.1g precision, built-in timer, and surprisingly good build quality.

 What makes the Bemece special at this price is the IPX6 waterproof rating.
 Coffee scales live on drip trays and under portafilters, getting splashed constantly.
 Cheaper scales die from water ingress within months.
 The Bemece shrugs it off.